Paul Budde

 Ros Beiaard

 Interesting folklore in relation to the feuds of the Franks can be found in the Belgium town of Dendermonde.
-Every ten year the town has the famous Ros Beiaard procession, featuring a huge wooden horse that gets paraded around town, together with other ancient symbols.
+Every ten year the town has the famous warhorse Ros Beiaard procession, featuring a huge wooden horse that gets paraded around town, together with other ancient symbols.

 It is a story about four brave boys who take on the many intrigues in and around the court of Charles (either Charlemagne or Charles Martel).